Black Church Studies

 The Jeremiah A. Wright, Sr. Associate Professor of Homiletics and Liturgics in African American Studies

-The Rev. Wayne E. Croft, Sr., DMin, PhD, joined the faculty of The Lutheran Theological Seminary at Philadelphia (LTSP) in 2011 as The Jeremiah A. Wright, Sr. Associate Professor of Homiletics and Liturgics in African American Studies.
+The Rev. Wayne E. Croft, Sr., DMin, PhD (in the photo at left), joined the faculty of The Lutheran Theological Seminary at Philadelphia (LTSP) in 2011 as The Jeremiah A. Wright, Sr. Associate Professor of Homiletics and Liturgics in African American Studies.
 Dr. Croft is pastor of The Church of the Redeemer Baptist in South Philadelphia, and is well known as a preacher and teacher.
 Pastor of The Church of the Redeemer Baptist since June 1993, Dr. Croft believes that the academy, the pulpit, and the community need to be connected, and he plans to remain in the pulpit at Redeemer as he teaches at LTSP to maintain that connection.
 Dr. Croft teaches a number of courses in the Black Church program.

 The Rev. Dr. Jeremiah A. Wright, Sr., Chair in African American Studies